vpdb/server/SAAS.md

 [Raygun](https://raygun.com/) is a crash reporter.
 It is configured in the settings, more precisely at `vpdb.services.raygun`.

+## Rollbar

+[Rollbar](https://rollbar.com) is another crash reporter.
+Like Raygun, it's configured in the settings at `vpdb.services.rollbar`.

 ## Sqreen

 [Sqreen](https://www.sqreen.io) provides several security-related features.